 Recognizing the signs of bedsores is important, so keep an eye out for deep red, purplish skin that feels warm to the touch.
 Open sores and blisters are an indication that the pressure ulcer is progressing, and the resident will be in considerable pain.
 There are some tips you can use to get your loved one to safety, while also protecting his or her legal interests:

 - Make arrangements for immediate medical treatment, which might require transport to an ER or urgent care center.

 - Notify the California Department of Aging, which investigates and takes action against negligent facilities.

 - Alert nursing home administration that a resident developed bedsores.

 - Contact an attorney who can assist with the other aspects of the legal process, including filing an insurance claim for monetary damages.

 Count on Our Oakland Nursing Home Abuse and Neglect Lawyers

 If you can take care of these To-Do’s, you can trust Venardi Zurada, LLP to tackle the legal tasks necessary to protect your loved one.
-Please contact our offices in Oakland, Orinda, or Redding, CA to learn more.
+Please contact our offices in Oakland or Walnut Creek, CA to learn more.
 We can set up a free consultation to discuss compensation for medical costs, pain and suffering, and other losses.